Colourings of Uniform Group Divisible Designs and Maximum Packings: Acknowledgements

 \section{Acknowledgements}

-The authors would like to gratefully acknowledge the following research support: Donovan, Kemp and Lefevre, Australian Research Council Centre of Excellence for Plant Success in Nature and Agriculture (grant application CE200100015); Burgess, NSERC (grant number RGPIN-2025-04633); Danziger, NSERC (grant number RGPIN-2022-03816); Pike, NSERC (grant number RGPIN-2022-03829) as well as computational support from the Centre for Health Informatics and Analytics of the Faculty of Medicine at Memorial University of Newfoundland.
+The authors would like to gratefully acknowledge the following research support: Donovan, Kemp and Lefevre, Australian Research Council Centre of Excellence for Plant Success in Nature and Agriculture (grant application CE200100015); Burgess, NSERC (grant number RGPIN-2025-04633); Danziger, NSERC (grant number RGPIN-2022-03816); Pike, NSERC (grant number RGPIN-2022-03829) as well as computational support from the Centre for Analytics, Informatics and Research at Memorial University of Newfoundland.
 Pike and Yaz{\i}c{\i} also thankfully acknowledge Raybould Fellowship support from the University of Queensland.

 We would especially like to thank Jeff Dinitz and the University of Vermont for hosting several of the authors during a research retreat.